 Adopt a restorative practice like yoga, meditation, or mindfulness.

-Many of the most important points are below the elbows and knees.
-Clear access to the spine, abdomen and upper back and shoulders is important too.
+Many of the most important acupuncture points are below the elbows and knees.
+Clear access to the spine, abdomen, and upper back and shoulders is important, too.
 Wear loose, comfortable clothing.
-If the removal of clothing is necessary, massage style draping with sheets is possible.
+If the removal of clothing is necessary, massage-style draping with sheets is possible.